breadthe/folio/ROADMAP.md

 - Show history entries (later replaced or augmented by charts), tracked since, last price, low, high, trend

 #### BUGS
+- Reflow Masonry when making changes to coin amount in Watchlist (when an amount is zeroed or new amt added, the size of the box grows/shrinks, overlapping box underneath)
 - Refactor `watchedCoins`/`unwatchedCoins` to work off of `filteredCoins` ??
 - (v0.0.19) ~~.../folio/node_modules/gsap/TweenMax.js:6907 Uncaught Cannot tween a null target.
 Seemed to occur right after watching a new coin when it started ticking.~~
 - (v0.0.19) ~~Un-watching coins should remove them from the Watchlist~~